FAQ about Guide Dogs in Tasmania

 We source puppies from established Guide Dog Breeding colonies in Australia and New Zealand.
 It is important to ensure we have dogs of suitable temperament for Guide Dog work.
 All training is conducted here in Tasmania by our Guide Dog Mobility Instructors.

-Put quite simply: No. Whenever the pup has its little blue Puppy Coat on, with its distinctive ‘L’ plate on the back, we ask that people try to ignore the pup as much as possible and definitely try not to pat it.
+Put quite simply: No. Whenever the pup has its distinctive orange Puppy Coat on, we ask that people try to ignore the pup as much as possible and definitely try not to pat it.

 Whilst it is hard to do with a new puppy, the best thing you can do in the early stages is to try hard to ignore the pup and allow the handler to concentrate on trying to instill some manners in a tiny little puppy that is just learning the ropes.